Ramblurr/precis-unicode-dataset/README.md

 ### Discrepancies

-During implementation, we discovered several codepoints that require special handling to match the reference data from [I-D draft-nemoto-precis-unicode14-00][3].
+During implementation, we discovered several codepoints that require special handling to match the reference data from [[NEMOTO-DRAFT]](#NEMOTO-DRAFT).
 These fall into two categories:

 1. Documented  discrepancies: These codepoints are explicitly discussed in I-D draft-nemoto-precis-unicode14-00